pekkis/hardcore-react-training/README.md

 Start by forking / cloning this repository.

-`training` is the default branch that contains the starting point for our course.
-This is just for historical reasons, me messing up master at some point.
+`main` is the default branch that contains the starting point for our course.
+This is just for historical reasons, me messing up ``master` at some point.

 There are other branches too.
 They contain at least all the stuff from most of the previous courses I've teached.
 Interesting stuff, at least if you're